MinishLab/model2vec/README.md

 Model2Vec is a technique to turn any sentence transformer into a really small static model, reducing model size by 15x and making the models up to 500x faster, with a small drop in performance.
 See our results [here](results/README.md), or dive in to see how it works.

+## Updates & Announcements

+- **30/10/2024**: We released three new models: [potion-base-8M](https://huggingface.co/minishlab/potion-base-8M), [potion-base-4M](https://huggingface.co/minishlab/potion-base-4M), and [potion-base-2M](https://huggingface.co/minishlab/potion-base-2M).
+These models are trained using [Tokenlearn](https://github.com/MinishLab/tokenlearn).
+Find out more in our [blog post](https://minishlab.github.io/tokenlearn_blogpost/).
+NOTE: for users of any of our old English M2V models, we recommend switching to these new models as they [perform better on all tasks](https://github.com/MinishLab/model2vec/tree/main/results).

 ## Table of Contents
 - [Quickstart](#quickstart)
 - [Main Features](#main-features)